bjp76/growing/README.md

 FAQ
 ----
- - How to rul all tests ?
+ - How to run all tests ?
    - mvn clean test

  - How to access contacts webapp in browser ?
+    - cd contacts
     - mvn clean install jetty:run
     - Then in browser access the url: http://localhost:8080/

+ - How to run automated cucumber tests ?